-Wade Thompson and Peter Orthwein founded Thor Industries in 1980 with the purchase of Airstream, an already iconic brand.
-Since going public in 1984, Thor has grown both organically and through strategic acquisitions in both recreational vehicles (RVs) and buses.
-Today, Thor is the sole owner of operating subsidiaries that represent some of the world’s largest RV manufacturers.
+Wade Thompson and Peter Orthwein founded THOR Industries in 1980 with the purchase of Airstream, an already iconic brand.
+Since going public in 1984, THOR has grown both organically and through strategic acquisitions in both recreational vehicles (RVs) and buses.
+Today, the THOR Family of Companies is the world's largest manufacturer of recreational vehicles.

-Over the years Thor has received many honors for its growth and management success and has become one of the most admired and respected companies, not only in the RV industry, but in American business:
+Over the years THOR has received many honors for its growth and management success and has become one of the most admired and respected companies, not only in the RV industry, but in global business.

 Publicly traded company

 THOR became a public company listed on the over-the-counter market.
 In 1986, THOR was listed on the New York Stock Exchange.
 That same year, Forbes Magazine ranked THOR sixth out of the "200 best small companies in America."

 Small and mid-size bus industry

 THOR entered the small and mid-size bus industry with the acquisition of ElDorado Bus.
 In 1991, National Coach was purchased and the two companies operated under the ElDorado National trademark, with plants in California and Kansas.

 THOR acquired Dutchmen Manufacturing, now one of the leading brands of travel trailers and fifth wheels.